-The wiring section of the manual for receiver shows all the different crane configurations and the switch positioning needed to achieve them.
-The standard transmitter comes with the output standard output configuration.
+In the Receiver manual the Wiring Section shows all the different crane configurations and the switch positioning needed to achieve them.
+The standard transmitter comes with the standard output configuration.
 For special crane control configurations program S3 positions 5-7 to match the programming information shown for the respective wiring diagram.
 When any of the special crane configuration switches is turned ON, the words "Crane control enabled" appears on the display and Main/Aux disappears.